Gormalt/CPEN-291-project-/README.md

 ## Backend

 - shortcut on visual studio code: `Ctrl +Alt + N` starts running code, `Ctrl + Alt + M` stops, links shown in terminal
-- see Flask documentation for starting an app here `https://flask.palletsprojects.com/en/1.1.x/quickstart/`
+- if you are not using VS code, see Flask documentation for starting an app here `https://flask.palletsprojects.com/en/1.1.x/quickstart/`

 ## ML